 Peritoneal dialysis is performed independently at home throughout the day or using a cycling device that allows the intervals to be managed while you sleep.
 There are fewer medications and fewer dietary restrictions for most patients using peritoneal dialysis.

 In this video, Chris Pak shares his former experience of daily CAPD (Continuous Ambulatory Peritoneal Dialysis) prior to receiving a renal transplant.
 As you’ll see, Chris performs “manual” exchanges – fills, dwells, and removal of dialysis fluid – without the use of a cycler machine.

 There are many factors that can influence your decision about what treatment option is best for you.
 Your nephrology team can provide more detailed information about each option.

 For an excellent overview of dialysis options and the transplant process, watch our Ask the Experts Webinar hosted by Dr. James Simon (Cleveland Clinic).
-Additionally, the National Institute of Health for more information so you can be your own best advocate as you consider how to receive dialysis.
+Additionally, this National Institute of Health downloadable document contains more information so you can be your own best advocate as you consider how to receive dialysis.

 Lastly, Medicare’s website can help you better understand coverage due to End-Stage Renal Disease/dialysis treatment.

 Information on this page provided by Alport syndrome patient & retired renal nurse, Janine Reed, RN, CDN.